IBMStreams/streamsx.websocket/_docs/200-user_overview.md

    - In a command line compile mode, simply add the -t option to point to this toolkit's top-level or its parent directory.

 ii.
 In Streams studio, you must double click on the BuildConfig of your application's main composite and then select "Other" in the dialog that is opened.
-In the "C++ compiler options", you must add the following.
-   - `-I <Full path to your com.ibm.streamsx.cppws toolkit>/impl/include`
-      - (e-g): `-I /home/xyz/streamsx.cppws/com.ibm.streamsx.cppws/impl/include`

-   - In Streams studio, you must double click on the BuildConfig of your application's main composite and then select "Other" in the dialog that is opened.
 In the "Additional SPL compiler options", you must add the following.
+Please note that there is nothing that needs to be entered in the other two C++ compiler and linker options in that same dialog box.

       - `--c++std=c++11`

-   - If you are building your application from the command line, please refer to the Makefile provided in the WebSocketSourceTester example shipped with this toolkit.
+iii.
+If you are building your application from the command line, please refer to the Makefile provided in the WebSocketSourceTester example shipped with this toolkit.
 Before using that Makefile, you must set the STREAMS_CPPWS_TOOLKIT environment variable to point to the full path of your streamsx.cppws/com.ibm.streamsx.cppws directory.
 To build your own applications, you can do the same as done in that Makefile.

 ## Example usage of this toolkit inside a Streams application:
 Here is a code snippet that shows how to invoke the **WebSocketSource** operator available in this toolkit with a subset of supported features: